uswds/uswds-site/_components/card.md

 type: component
 title: Card
 category: Components
 lead: Cards are containers for content that can live as part of a collection or by itself.
+They include interactive options so users can access more information about the items contained within them.
 subnav:
 - text: Default card
   href: '#card-title--default'